chsasank/llama.lisp/docs/dev/compiler.md

 ## Intermediate language

 For the sake of sanity, let's keep track of the constructs we actually emit during the generation of one single giant function.
+Let's think critically the constructs we use and why.

 ### Loops

 Let's not use `map` or `lambda` for the time-being and stick to simple `loop` construct in CL.
 Here's how it works

 ```
-* (loop for x in '(1 2 3)
+* (loop for x in '(1 2 3) collect
-  collect (* x 10))
+    (* x 10))
 (10 20 30)
 ```